Tag Archives: Oliver Reed

 “Computer Blue” is a thumping ass-kicker that in the storyline of the movie is used to express Prince’s helplessness to stop the developing relationship between his girl and the other guy.
 Most Prince aficionados agree that this shorter version comes up limp when compared to the original unedited version which is three times as long.
 In the context of the album, the song is reduced to “the one before Darling Nikki,” which is unfortunate.

 Then again, it doesn’t get any better than “Darling Nikki!”
 The dark and mysterious opening calls up images of dungeons and chains, then Prince begins to relay the story of the encounter in an almost off-hand, no-big-deal manner . . . at first.

 I guess you could say she was a sex fiend,

 I met her in a hotel lobby masturbating in a magazine.

 She said, “How’d you like to waste some time?”

 And I could not resist when I saw little Nikki grind.

-Prince’s vocal becomes more intense and expresses more awe as he is introduced to the castle,”so many devices” and Nikki in all her glory.
+Prince’s vocal becomes more intense and expresses more awe as he is introduced to the castle, filled with “so many devices” and Nikki in all her glory.
 You don’t need a movie to visualize the experience; Prince’s vocal transformation paints a memorable picture of the scene.
-In the last verse, his voice is submissive, spent and completely under the spell of the dominatrix, desperately frantic for more.
+In the last verse, his voice is submissive and completely under the spell of the dominatrix, desperately frantic for more.
 He has found a new religion and a new focus for his desire to worship.